kilowhat/kilowhat.net/_extensions/wordpress.md

 ## Requirements

+- **PHP**: version 8.0+ is recommended for both Flarum and WordPress and are the only versions tested by the developer.
+- Minimum compatible PHP version are 7.4+ for Flarum (hard-requirement) and 7.3 for WordPress (soft-requirement).
+WordPress extension might work with lower PHP versions but is unsupported.
-- WordPress version must be 5.0 or higher (lower might work, but not tested)
+- **WordPress** version must be 5.0 or higher (lower might work, but not tested)
-- Flarum version must be 1.0.0 or higher
+- **Flarum** version must be 1.2.0 or higher
 - You must have SSH and Composer access on the Flarum hosting
 - WordPress and Flarum must be hosted on the same domain, or subdomains of the same domain (cookie limitations)
 - WordPress and Flarum must be accessible via HTTPS and HTTP urls must be redirected to HTTPS